 Second Offense Programs in Santa Clara County

-A second or subsequent DUI offense requires a much more extensive drug and alcohol counseling and education program.
+A second or subsequent offense requires a much more extensive drug and alcohol counseling and education program.
 The SB38 program lasts for a year and a half and costs the individual between $1,800 and $1,900.
-This program also includes a community service component along with individual and group counseling.
+This also includes a community service component along with individual and group counseling.

 Third Offense Programs in Santa Clara County

-If you are convicted of three DUIs in a 10 year period, the judge may consider penalizing you with Third Offense DUI classes.
+If you are convicted of three DUIs in a 10 year period, the judge may consider penalizing you with Third Offense classes.
 These extend over a 30 month period and can cost a couple thousand dollars.

 Not all providers offer all class types.
-Be sure to visit the program website or call the contact person listed to obtain details.
+Be sure to visit the website or call the contact person listed to obtain details.

 Payment Plans in Santa Clara County

-In order for a DUI program to remain in compliance with the state requirements, the schools cannot turn away participants who cannot pay.
-You can apply for a fee waiver for your DUI classes if you can prove financial hardship.
+In order to remain in compliance with the state requirements, the schools cannot turn away participants who cannot pay.
+You can apply for a fee waiver for if you can prove financial hardship.
 However, if you can pay over time, most schools will allow you to put down a deposit when you start the class, and then pay the balance as the class proceeds.

 FAQ SR22 Insurance: Frequently Asked Questions for California SR22 Insurance